 NOTE Standard built-in objects are defined in this specification, and an ECMAScript implementation may specify and define others.
-Every built-in object is a native object.
 A built-in constructor is a built-in object that is also a constructor.

-NOTE Any object that is not native is a host object.
+NOTE Any object that is not an ordinary object is an exotic object.